Clive Wood

-Clive Wood (born 8 May 1954) is an English actor, known for his television roles in Press Gang (1989–93), The Bill (1990), London's Burning (1996–99), and as King Henry I in The Pillars of the Earth (2010).
+Clive Wood (born 8 May 1954) is a British actor, known for his television roles in Press Gang (1989–93), The Bill (1990), London's Burning (1996–99), and as King Henry I in The Pillars of the Earth (2010).
 His stage roles include playing Stephano in The Tempest at Shakespeare's Globe (2011) and Antony in Antony and Cleopatra at the Haymarket (2014).
 His film appearances include The Innocent (1985), Buster (1988) and Suffragette (2015).

 Career

-Games:
+Games

-Clive Wood Voices "The Pirate Lord" from the popular Video game "Sea of Thieves" from Rare.
+Clive Wood voices "The Pirate Lord" from the popular video game "Sea of Thieves" from Rare.
+He voiced James Crawford in the game Homefront: The Revolution.

 Film and television

 Born in Croydon, Surrey, Wood's first starring TV role was as Vic Brown, opposite Joanne Whalley and Susan Penhaligon, in the 1982 ITV drama series based on the novel A Kind of Loving.
 He has played Matt Kerr in Press Gang, DCI Gordon Wray in The Bill and Jack Morgan in London's Burning.
 He also played Captain Smollett in the 1990 TV film, Treasure Island (having previously played Dick in the 1977 BBC version).
 He has also appeared in a cameo as an Auton masquerading as a Roman commander in the Doctor Who episode The Pandorica Opens.

 Wood played the role of Blair in Mr. Palfrey of Westminster (1984–85), and Stephen Richford in an episode of the television series A Touch of Frost entitled "Dancing in the Dark" (2004).
 In 2011 he played Jack Gillespie in Series 2 of Land Girls.
-He was also in the television series Midsomer Murders, playing the role of Geoffrey Larkin in the episode "Secrets and Spies" (2009), and again in 2014, playing Johnny Linklater in the episode "Wild Harvest".
+He was also in the television series Midsomer Murders, playing the role of Dr. Clive Warnford in the episode "Blue Herrings" (2000), Geoffrey Larkin in the episode "Secrets and Spies" (2009), and again in 2014, playing Johnny Linklater in the episode "Wild Harvest".